Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/2-HiveMigration.md

 ---

 **NOTE:**
-In a *fully migrated* system, the Spark application would run on an HDInsight Spark  cluster, and connect to Kafka running on an HDInsight Kafka cluster, as configured by the previous exercise.
+In a *fully migrated* system, the Spark application would run on an HDInsight Spark  cluster, and connect to Kafka running on an HDInsight Kafka cluster.
+The Kakfa Migration exercise shows an example of this approach.
 To save the costs associated with running multiple HDInsight clusters, in this exercise you'll revert to running Kafka and Spark on the original Cloudera cluster.

 ---